geebioso/VDGLM/README.md

 # Code Overview

+This code will run the analyses.
+The directory structure of the code is as
+follows:

+* `code`: main directory
+    * `optimization`: contains VDGLM objective function, gradients, and constraint
+    * `plotting`: functions for plotting results
+    * `stats`: functions for computing statistics
+    * `batchmode`: functions for fitting models in batch mode
+    * `utils`: utility functions

-This code will run the analyses  **Important**: you will have to make several changes to get this code to run on your machine.
+**Important**: you will have to make several changes to get this code to run on your machine.
 You will have to edit the file `set_analysis_options.m` to set the paths to the data and the design files.
 The files that we are using for analysis